On Thurston's Euler class one conjecture: Properties of the constructed manifolds

-To construct such a foliation on $M$, decompose $M$ into three pieces, $N$, $S \times [\frac{3}{4},1] \cup S \times [0, \frac{1}{4}]$ and $(S-A) \times [\frac{1}{4}, \frac{3}{4}]$.
-On the first piece, choose a standard taut foliation of $N$ by a `stack of monkey saddles' that assigns $\chi (D) =-2$ to the core disk of $N$ (see Example \ref{stackexample}).
+On the first piece, choose a standard taut foliation of $N$ by a stack of monkey saddles whose relative Euler class assigns $\chi_s (D) =-2$ to the meridional disk of $N$.
+See Example \ref{stackexample}.
 Note that the holonomy of the transverse boundary of $N$ is a shift map.
 For the second piece, choose the product foliation.
-For the third one, that is $(S-A) \times [\frac{1}{4}, \frac{3}{4}]$, choose a foliation transverse to the interval factor that has shift holonomies on the two boundary sutures $\gamma_+ \times [\frac{1}{4}, \frac{3}{4}]$ and $\gamma_- \times [\frac{1}{4}, \frac{3}{4}]$.
-The last one is possible by Lemma \ref{transversefoliations}.
-Glue these foliations together, on their common boundary, to get a taut foliation of $M$.
-See Figure \ref{product-norm}, where the blue color shows the product foliation.
-The constructed foliation is taut since its compact leaves (basically the surface $S$) have closed transversals.
-The Euler class of this foliation assigns to $S$ and $F$ respectively the numbers $\chi(S)$ and $\chi(F)$.
+For the third piece, choose a foliation transverse to $[\frac{1}{4}, \frac{3}{4}]$ factor that has appropriate shift holonomies on $\gamma_+ \times [\frac{1}{4}, \frac{3}{4}]$ and $\gamma_- \times [\frac{1}{4}, \frac{3}{4}]$.
+Such a foliation exists by Lemma \ref{transversefoliations}.
+Glue these foliations along their common boundaries to obtain a foliation of $M$.
+See Figure \ref{product-norm}.
+The constructed foliation is taut since its compact leaves, essentially the surface $S$, have closed transversals.
+The Euler class of $\mathcal{F}_1$ assigns the numbers $\chi(S)$ and $\chi(F)$ to the surfaces $S$ and $F$ respectively.
 This is clearly true for $S$, since it is a leaf.
-To see that it also happens for $F$, recall that the number assigned to $F$ can be computed from an index sum formula.
-The surface $F$ can be obtained from $D$ by adding three bands and then gluing the two boundary curves $\alpha$ and $\beta$ together.
-Since the induced foliation on each of these bands is a product by our special construction, there is no tangency on them and so they do not contribute to the index sum.
-Hence the number assigned to $F$ is the same as the number assigned to $D$, which is equal to $\chi(D)=-2$.\\
+To see that it also holds for $F$, recall that the number assigned to $F$ can be computed from an index sum formula.
+The surface $F$ can be obtained from $D$ by adding the three bands $\delta_i \times [\frac{1}{4}, \frac{3}{4}]$ as well as the two annuli $\alpha \times [\frac{3}{4},1]$ and $\beta \times [0, \frac{1}{4}]$, and then gluing the two boundary curves $\alpha \times \{1 \}$ and $\beta \times \{ 0 \}$ together.
+Since the induced foliations on the bands and annuli are product foliations by the construction, there is no tangency on the bands and annuli, and so they do not contribute to the index sum.
+Hence